HGStyle/VerifKey/README.md

 # VerifKey - Module for verifing license keys in Python

+## DO NOT USE THIS.
+IT WAS BROKEN, ITS STILL BROKEN AND WILL BE BROKEN FOREVER BECAUSE I DONT WANT TO UPDATE IT.
+THE MODULE ISNT BROKEN ITSELF, JUST THE INSTALLER.
+BUT I DONT WANT TO SUPPORT THIS.
+THIS WAS MADE LESS THAN A YEAR AGO (when i wrote that) BUT I EVOLVED AND THIS SHOULD NOT BE USED ANYMORE.
+CODE RELEASED UNDER THE UNLICENSE.
 Please leave credits you repost it / you update it !
 Thanks !

 **Now in version 2 !
 Please use `VerifKey_installer.py` file to install VerifKey in the latest version.**